sezakocadere/order/README.md

 Total invoice of customers registered in the system in June: 17561 TRY

-Total invoice of customers registered in the system in June: 17561 TRY

 Total invoice of customers registered in the system in currently month: 0 TRY

 All invoice of system: